Skip to main content

 Can a landlord enter my unit without notice?

-No, landlords must provide at least a 12-hour notice before entry, except in emergencies.
+No, landlords must provide at least a 12-hour notice before entry.
+The only exceptions are emergencies or when tenants give consent.

-What if my landlord does not make essential repairs?
+What if my landlord does not make essential repairs to my rental property?

 Tenants can request repairs in writing.
 If issues persist, tenants may have legal grounds to withhold rent or terminate the lease depending on the circumstances.